PythonRSAS/pythonrsas.github.io/_posts/2022-07-15-1-Minimum-spanning-tree-1.md

 1. Start with an arbitrary node
 2. At the node where we are, use a metric to pick the next node.
 In Prim's, it is the minimum cost edge.
 In Metroplis, it is the one with the highest probability.

+We will try to understand Prim's algorithm from the problem below.

+Given a list of nodes, find the minimum cost from the Input XY is a set of nodes expressed as list of lists [[x1,y1],..., [x2,y2]]

+1. We build adjacency list, a dictionary with nodes as keys, and their distance to other nodes as values in list [cost, node].
+2. We pick an arbitrary starting point and place it in minH (list of lists, maintained in the min heap data structure order)
+3. We keep track of visited
+4. As long as visited is not completed, pop the minH for the node with the minimum cost, and add it to the sum.
+5. For the one that just got popped, push all its adjacent list [cost, node] into minH if the neighbor has not been visited.

+The visit method is exactly the same as BFS.

 <div class="code-head"><span>code</span>mst_prim.py</div>